 Student Activities & Events

-LC State is making plans to provide and host protocol-compliant student activities, sports and events.
+LC State plans to provide and host protocol-compliant student activities and events.
 Will they look different than in the past?
 Yes.
 But, the opportunity to network with other students and the rest of the campus community remains an important aspect of the LC State experience.

 College-sponsored non-essential travel will be practically non-existent.
 Departments, faculty, staff and students should leverage remote technology whenever possible at least through the fall semester.
 Questions about whether or not travel is “essential” should be engaged in conversation and review with immediate supervisors, and requests are ultimately subject to vice president and/or president approval.
-Exceptions will be considered on a case-by-case basis, and those who travel may be required to self-quarantine for 14 days upon return.
-Travel guidelines for July and August are posted here.
+Exceptions will be considered on a case-by-case basis.
+View fall 2020 travel guidelines.

 Public Health Strategies